-Want to know how CSI really works in real life scenarios?
-Forensic medicine is the application of medical knowledge to the investigation of crime, particularly in establishing the causes of injury or death.
-This course will teach you everything you need to know.
+Want to know how CSI really works?
+You’ll learn how forensic medicine relates to the investigation of crime in establishing the causes of injury or death.

 Dundee allows you to study in a friendly, responsive and student-centred environment.
 Our comparatively small size as a medical school works to your advantage: there is close integration of teaching and research activities, and our medical students are fully involved from an early stage in pioneering new approaches to teaching, clinical practice and research.
 Ninewells Hospital and Medical School is the centre of many areas of pioneering research in cancer, keyhole surgery, heart disease, drug development, and medical education.